-The Campfire Audio Vega is their flagship universal monitor featuring an 8.5mm non-crystalline Diamond Dynamic Driver.
+This is a review of the Campfire Audio Vega which is their flagship universal monitor featuring an 8.5mm non-crystalline Diamond Dynamic Driver.
 It is priced at $1299.

-Disclaimer: The Campfire Audio Vega sent to us is a sample in exchange for our honest opinion in this review.
-We thank the team at Campfire Audio for giving us this opportunity.
+Disclaimer: This is a sample in exchange for our honest opinion.
+Headfonics is an independent website with no affiliate links or services.
+We thank Campfire Audio for this opportunity.

 Campfire Audio must be one of the hardest-working teams in the audio business right now with not just one, but three new IEM releases this month on top of the previous 5 IEMs they put out on the market in the last 18 months.